ysyk2021/the-promotable-executive-techniques-for-building-leadership-skills-for-career-growth/src/chapter-7-1.md

-Chapter 10: Building and Managing Effective Teams
+Building and Managing Effective Teams
 =================================================

 In this chapter, we will delve into the essential skills and techniques for building and managing effective teams.
 As a promotable executive, your ability to assemble, develop, and motivate high-performing teams is crucial for career growth and organizational success.